emptyfield-ds/teaching_warehouse/README.md

   - [Lucy D’Agostino McGowan](https://www.lucymcgowan.com/)
   - [Richard Iannone](https://randr.rocks/)

-My thanks to all of them, as well as RStudio,
+My thanks to all of them, as well as RStudio, for their contributions to these materials and generally to the R community\!

 These materials are open source and free to use with attribution under the following license: